 Step out of Howthere Barn through double-height glazed doors into a small private courtyard which is a corner of the beautifully planted garden of the Kestle Barton gallery.
 You can see this clearly in the last slide show picture above.
-You have garden seating and a barbeque.
-Your garden and the galley garden are South-facing and give direct access to the meadows and orchard beyond.
+You have garden seating and a barbecue.
+Your garden and the galley garden are south-facing and give direct access to the meadows and orchard beyond.
 You have full access to all these areas at all times.

 During times the gallery is open you will also find your hosts here, so you can always find someone if you need them.
 You can also get good coffee and often nice baked things here.